 All applicants are required to have a three year checkable history, and if you have spent time in the last three years outside the UK or Republic of Ireland you should be aware that you may be required to provide a copy of any criminal record you have received in another country.

-If the PSNI cannot carry out the necessary checks your application will not be processed further.
+If the Police Service of Northern Ireland cannot carry out the necessary checks your vetting application may not be processed further.

-Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment e.g. motoring offences, drugs offences, cautions, and financial) can be found in the Guidance for Applicants (1MB).
+Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment e.g. motoring offences, drugs offences, cautions, and financial) can be found in the Guidance for Applicants.

 For FAQs regarding vetting, click here.